wso2/docs-is/en/docs/deploy/secure-userstore-using-pbkdf2.md

     Currently, PBKDF2 supports only JDBC userstores of WSO2 Identity Server.

 ## Configure PBKDF2 hashing
+This section guides you on how to configure PBKDF2 hashing on primary and secondary JDBC userstores.

+### PBKDF2 for primary JDBC userstores

+PBKDF2 is supported by [primary JDBC userstores](../configure-a-jdbc-user-store), but PBKDF2 should be enabled before the initial server startup by adding the following to the `deployment.toml` file.

+    ``` js
+    [user_store]
+    type = "database_unique_id"
+    password_digest="PBKDF2"
+    ```

+### PBKDF2 for secondary JDBC userstores
 To configure PBKDF2 hashing on a JDBC user store:

 1. On Identity Server management console (`https://<IS_HOST>:<PORT>`) and [create a JDBC user store](../configure-secondary-user-stores).